TurkuNLP/register-annotation-docs/_register/NA-nb.md

 - Personal blogs, travel blogs, lifestyle blogs, blogs written by communities
 - Purpose to narrate / comment about events experienced by the writer(s)
 - Typically amateur writers
-- Can include interactive aspects, such as comments following the post
+- Can include interactive aspects, such as comments following the blog post
 - See Biber & Egbert 2018: 74-79

 <!-- details -->